Extensions

 Change Types

-Zoi supports four types of changes that can be made by an extension.
+Zoi supports several types of changes that can be made by an extension.

 repo-git